davisyoshida/abnormal-floats/README.md

 ## Testing the codes
-Since what we actually care about is how well these work for quantizing actual neural networks, I ran some comparisons between using NF4, these block-size specific codes, and uniform quantization as a baseline.
+Since what we actually care about is how well these work for quantizing actual neural networks, I ran some comparisons between using NF4 and these block-size specific codes to quantize models and see how much their output changes.
 If you don't care about the implementation just scroll down to the bottom for a summary.

 ```python